numpy/numpy/doc/source/reference/internals.code-explanations.rst

 Broadcasting is handled by the function :cfunc:`PyArray_Broadcast`.
 This function requires a :ctype:`PyArrayMultiIterObject` (or something that is a binary equivalent) to be passed in.
-The :ctype:`PyArrayMultiIterObject` keeps track of the broadcasted number of dimensions and size in each dimension along with the total size of the broadcasted result.
-It also keeps track of the number of arrays being broadcast and a pointer to an iterator for each of the arrays being broadcasted.
+The :ctype:`PyArrayMultiIterObject` keeps track of the broadcast number of dimensions and size in each dimension along with the total size of the broadcast result.
+It also keeps track of the number of arrays being broadcast and a pointer to an iterator for each of the arrays being broadcast.

 The :cfunc:`PyArray_Broadcast` function takes the iterators that have already been defined and uses them to determine the broadcast shape in each dimension (to create the iterators at the same time that broadcasting occurs then use the :cfunc:`PyMultiIter_New` function).
-Then, the iterators are adjusted so that each iterator thinks it is iterating over an array with the broadcasted size.
+Then, the iterators are adjusted so that each iterator thinks it is iterating over an array with the broadcast size.
 This is done by adjusting the iterators number of dimensions, and the shape in each dimension.
 This works because the iterator strides are also adjusted.
 Broadcasting only adjusts (or adds) length-1 dimensions.
 For these dimensions, the